nrwl/nx/nx-dev/nx-dev/public/documentation/shared/guides/react-native.md

 ## Code Sharing

-Without Nx, creating a new shared library can take from several hours or even weeks: a new repo needs to be provisioned, CI needs to be set up, etc..
+Without Nx, creating a new shared library can take from several hours to even weeks: a new repo needs to be provisioned, CI needs to be set up, etc...
 In an Nx Workspace, it only takes minutes.

-You can share React Native components between multiple React Native applications.
-You can also share business logic code between React Native mobile applications and plain React webapplications.
+You can share React Native components between multiple React Native applications, share business logic code between React Native mobile applications and plain React web applications.
 You can even share code between the backend and the frontend.
-All can be done without any unnecessary ceremony.
+All of these can be done without any unnecessary ceremony.

 ## Resources